dbt-labs/dbt-converter/README.md

 3. Once your conversion is complete, we recommend changing back to the `dbt-databricks` adapter, including reverting all changes to `~/.dbt/profiles.yml`.

+### Migrate from LookML

+1. Navigate to the root of your LookML project.
+2. `pip install dbt-metrics-converter`.
+Note that the converter requires dbt-core==1.5.
+3. Run `dbtc convert-lookml`.
+The converter assumes you are at the root of your LookML project.
+Optionally, you can pass the project path `--lookml-project-path path/to/dbt_project`.
+4. Semantic models and metrics files will be created in the `semantic_models` directory.